The Connecticut Retirement Security Program was created in 2016 to address the retirement savings crisis.

 Created through Public Act 14-217 in July 2014, the former Connecticut Retirement Security Board (CRSB) performed a two-year study on the feasibility of a state-sponsored retirement savings program.
 On January 1, 2016, the CRSB presented the results of its market feasibility study and concluded that a plan with a 6% default contribution rate and auto-enrollment would be financially feasible and expected to become self-sustaining between years three and five.
 The CRSB study suggested the use of traditional and Roth IRA accounts with one investment option aligned with the individual’s target retirement date (in simpler terms, a target-date fund).

 Public Act No. 16-29, enacted in 2016, created the Connecticut Retirement Security Authority (CRSA) and disbanded CRSB.
 A quasi-public agency led by State Comptroller and State Treasurer, the CRSA is the entity responsible for implementing MyCTSavings, the most up-to-date iteration of the state-run retirement plan.

 How Connecticut’s state-sponsored retirement plan works

-Under MyCTSavings, employers who employ five or more employees in Connecticut and don’t already offer a workplace retirement plan will have to automatically enroll employees in the state-sponsored plan.
+Under MyCTSavings, employers will automatically enroll employees in the state-sponsored plan.
 Within 30 days of hire, qualified employers will be required to provide each employee with a participation disclosure describing the mechanics of the plan.
 From that date, employees will have up to 60 days to decide whether or not to opt-out of the plan.

-Eligible employees can choose to contribute to a traditional IRA or Roth IRA account.
+Eligible employees can choose to contribute to Roth IRA accounts (subject to adjustable gross income limitations).
 Employees that don’t make an election will receive a traditional IRA by default.

 Employers aren’t required or permitted to make contributions.